-Start living healthy
+1. Start living healthy

-Most of you may think how eating more fruits and vegetables can boost my productivity, but Richard Storm insists that from the moment he adopted a healthy way of living with balanced diet sticking mainly on greens and daily exercise, he takes on every day with a clearer head and a great amount of motivation and positivity.
+Most of you may think how eating more fruits and vegetables can boost my personal productivity, but Richard Storm insists that from the moment he adopted a healthy way of living with a balanced diet sticking mainly on greens and daily exercise, he takes on every day with a clearer head and a great amount of motivation and positivity.
 And he is not alone!
-Slade Casey, owner of BlueGrace Logistics Marietta is also a big believer of the relation between daily exercise and increased productivity at work.
+Slade Casey, owner of BlueGrace Logistics Marietta is also a big believer in the relationship between daily exercise and increased productivity at work.
 Running early in the morning makes you more energetic and enthusiastic at work.
 But no exercise can be done without a good night sleep, as Louise Brace states.
-Kimberly Gauthier points out the importance of being hydrated as part of a healthier life, whereas staying active cuts back the amount of days she is sick.
+Kimberly Gauthier points out the importance of being hydrated as part of a healthier life, whereas staying active cuts back the number of days she is sick.
 One more reason to start exercising!

-Organize and manage your daily tasks
+2. Organize and manage your daily tasks

-No matter if we are living in 2015, no matter if technology rules our daily life there is one thing that most of people cannot start their work without: the hand-written To-Do lists.
+No matter which century we live in, no matter if technology rules our daily life there is one thing that most people cannot start their work without: the hand-written To-Do lists.
 Ok, some of you may use applications, either web or mobile for that but admit, nothing can be compared with the feeling of erasing things with your pen from your To-Do list!
-Megan from eZanga makes her To-Do list at the end of each week in order to be ready for the following, whereas David Nakke from Money Crashers categorize his daily list in three categories, the Today tasks, the ones that need his attention and the minor projects that are great to be done in slow days.
+Megan from eZanga makes her To-Do list at the end of each week in order to be ready for the following, whereas David Nakke from Money Crashers categorizes his daily list into three categories, the Today tasks, the ones that need his attention, and the minor projects that are great to be done in slow days.
 Mike Collins, owner of WealthyTurtle is also a To-Do list fan writing his list at the end of each day, in order to be the first thing to look at the next day.
-David Scarola from the The Alternative Board quotes: ”Plan for tomorrow today” and he also insists on preparing your next work before you leave the office.
+David Scarola from The Alternative Board quotes: ”Plan for tomorrow today” and he also insists on preparing your next work before you leave the office.
 Mitzi Weinman points out that how you prepare for your day the day before will have the biggest impact on your daily production.
 Soura Bhattacharyya suggests a quite interesting way of managing daily tasks.
-He splits the day in two halves, the morning half for reviews and meetings and the afternoon half with at least 2 hours of uninterrupted time to work on projects.
-On the other hand, Brittany Berger from eZanga splits the tasks in smaller ones.
+He splits the day into two halves, the morning half for reviews and meetings and the afternoon half with at least 2 hours of uninterrupted time to work on projects.
+On the other hand, Brittany Berger from eZanga splits the tasks into smaller ones.
 She makes a To-Do header before breaking it down into as many separate tasks as possible.
 It lays out a clear plan for the workday and staring at a bunch of things that only take 15 minutes each is less daunting than looking at something that will take hours to complete.
 I guess she is right!
-So, Zen Cachola urges us to put a white noise as a background, get a full glass of water or tea and start organizing your daily list of tasks.
+So, Zen Cachola urges us to put a white noise as a background, get a full glass of water or tea and start organizing our daily list of tasks.

 So you are at the office with your To-Do list first thing in the morning and you are wondering what to do first?
 David Scarola quotes: “Set mornings aside for your most challenging tasks” and Martin Milanov also agrees with that urging us to get the most dreaded task out of the way!
-Working from higher priorities to lower throughout the day will make it easier to go to home at the end of the day, according to Mitzi.
+Working from higher priorities to lower ones throughout the day will make it easier to go home at the end of the day, according to Mitzi.
 Never forget though, that if it feels a good time to get it done, just get it done.
-Sometimes there is no better time that the present.
+Sometimes there is no better time than the present.
 That’s what Louise Brace underlines and we totally agree!

-Take a break!
+5. Take a break!

-Yes it helps!
-When you are flat out busy, stand up and take a break or even do some desk yoga as Fiona Patterson suggests.
-Dina Proctor teaches individuals and businesses how short bursts of focused thought or meditation can help them control stress and increase productivity.
+Yes, it helps!
+When you are flat-out busy, stand up and take a break or even do some desk yoga as Fiona Patterson suggests.
+Dina Proctor teaches individuals and businesses how short bursts of focused thought or meditation can help them control stress and increase personal productivity.
 Laura Rose also helps people manage their stress and maximize their productivity telling them to take a deep breath and relax, as everything is unfolding perfectly.
 Try to rest your eyes every half out by cupping them with your hands in order when you open them you will not be able to see light, Ben Bernstein suggests.
-Music can also help you being focused on what you are doing according to Melissa Moraja.
+Music can also help you be focused on what you are doing according to Melissa Moraja.
 Last but not least, Mark Mathson insists on standing every 40 minutes for at least 2-3 minutes is the best productivity tip.

-Keep some time for yourself
+7. Keep some time for yourself

 Stacia Pierce uses the phrase “Me Time” in order to underline the importance of taking some time in the morning to read, pray or meditate and focus on what you want your ultimate outcome to be.
-Greg Archbald seems to agree with Stacia as he insists on stop checking our emails and social media or newspaper first thing in the morning, but take 20 minutes and read something motivational, inspirational or educational instead.
+Greg Archbald seems to agree with Stacia as he insists on stop checking our emails and social media or newspaper first thing in the morning, but take 20 minutes and read something motivational, inspirational, or educational instead.